Timeloops: Automatic System Call Policy Learning for Containerized Microservices: Introduction

-The remainder of this paper is organized as follows: in Section~\ref{sec:background}, we provide the necessary background information and present our threat model.
-In Section~\ref{sec:applied}, we introduce the \timeloops~system, a novel approach for learning new security policies that leverages run-time exploit detection techniques while providing amortized run-time performance overhead.
-We consider the security architecture of the \timeloops system in Section~\ref{sec:security}, and evaluate the system's run-time performance and syscall filter learning correctness in Section~\ref{sec:evaluation}.
+The remainder of this paper is organized as follows.
+In Section~\ref{sec:background}, we provide the necessary background information and present our threat model.
+In Section~\ref{sec:applied}, we introduce \timeloops, a novel approach for learning new security policies, which leverages runtime exploit detection techniques, while providing amortized runtime performance overhead.
+We consider the security architecture of \timeloops in Section~\ref{sec:security}, and evaluate our prototype's runtime performance and filter learning correctness in Section~\ref{sec:performance}.
 We discuss related work in Section~\ref{sec:relatedwork}, and conclude our work in Section~\ref{sec:conclusion}.